-When it comes to education, there are a handful of professions that almost guarantee success in its field.
-Doctor, lawyer, accounting and finance often rise to the top.
-Usually computer technology follows close behind.
-The challenge with the computer technology profession is that it is a fairly large and versatile field.
+When it comes to education, there are a handful of professions that almost guarantee success.
+Doctor, lawyer, accounting, finance and IT often rise to the top.

-When choosing to enter the computer technology industry, it is best to have a detailed idea of exactly what one wants to do.
+When choosing to enter the information technology industry, it is best to have a detailed idea of exactly what one wants to do.
 It is easy to lose focus as each profession within its sector is related to one another.
 The upside to this may be that you can provide a diverse resume, possibly making it more attractive to employers.
-The downside is that with the economy providing a generous number of unemployed job seekers, employers have become particularly selective in what they are looking for in an applicant.

-So in order to zero in on what one may want to do after obtaining a Computer Information Technology Degree and appeal to potentials employers, it’s important to go back to the basics.
+To zero in on what one may want to do after obtaining a Bachelor of Science in Information Technology Degree and appeal to potentials employers, it’s important to go back to the basics.

-The answer is very simple.
-It is the study of information technology.
-Two words, yet it entails so much!
+Information technology is the study or use of systems (especially communication and telecommunications) for storing, retrieving, and sending information.
 Our world depends on information technology.
-It’s all about computer networks, systems, and computer software programs that will store, send, and receive information.
-This applies to businesses and operations big and small.
+It’s all about computer networks, systems, and computer software programs that will store, send and receive that information.
+This also applies to businesses and operations big and small.

-The need is wide, ranging from government administrations to a one-man, or woman entrepreneur.
-In fact, doctors, lawyers, accounting and finance professions need computer information technology in order for their own business to operate efficiently!
+The need is wide, ranging from government administrations to a single entrepreneur.
+Doctors, lawyers, accounting, and finance professions need information technology for the business to operate efficiently.

 The Demand for IT Professionals

-Jobs That Require a Degree in Computer Information Technology
+Jobs That Require a Bachelor of Science in Information Technology Degree

-- IT Consultant – Depending on the company, this job sometimes operates as a front-line position helping customers trouble-shoot user-friendly applications and assisting with setting up the technical aspect of conferences.
-Yet, the main duties of the IT Consultant is writing code, analyzing complex data structures to determine if there are any security threats, and streamlining it to ensure that their business system is glitch-free.
+- IT Consultant – Depending on the company, this job sometimes operates as a front-line position helping customers trouble-shoot applications and assisting with setting up the technical aspect of conferences.
+The main duties of the IT Consultant could consist of writing code, analyzing complex data structures to determine if there are any security threats, and streamlining it to ensure that their business system is glitch-free.

 - Web Developer – Web Developers are responsible for designing the look of a website.
-This is done by coding with HTML, Java, and Cascading Style Sheets (CSS).
-Some of the details incurred in such a career require the positioning and styling of the overall colors, font color and size that make up the website.
-Additionally, the links within every page must work, as most websites today are active in eCommerce (Magento, Shopify, Bigcommerce and more).
+This is done by coding with HTML, Java, or Cascading Style Sheets (CSS).
+Some of the jobs this career requires include the positioning and styling of overall colors, font color, and size that make up the website.
+Additionally, ensuring the links within every page must work.

 It is important to note that most of these professions may require a bachelor’s degree.